-It could not fail to be so.
-The valor of the of Gallicia will take its station in front with a troops put them to rout in battle; and you, banner displayed.
-The other corps will be were indulged in.
-A stranger looking on diers, capable as any of bearing arms.
-Not only them, would naturally fancy that he had have you aided the urmy and authorities with got, by some strange chance, into a city of every kind of succor-not only have you defools.
-The following day, Sunday, which prived the enemy of every means of assuring fools.
-The following day, Sunday, which prived the enemy of every means of assuring is usually a holiday with the Cubans, was rendered doubly so.
+It is notorious that in a foreign country sun- of Cuba. dry persons without law or conscience have designed to snatch this lovely island from the very Nation which endowed the world with the hemisphere of which it forms the most beautiful few inexperienced and incautious youths to re order for the execution of Lopez: your loyalty and the valor of the army have "GOVERNMENT AND CAPTAIN GENERALOY OF THE brought to an end their insignificant movements as soon as they had begun by their intriguing promoters.
+And as if they had proposed to remove every slightest trace of doubt concerning the true origin of their movements, got, by some strange chance, into a city of every kind of succor-not only have you defools.
+The following day, Sunday, which prived the enemy of every means of assuring is usually a holiday with the Cubans, was his flight-but, like worthy rivals of the army rendered doubly so.
+Cannon roared from in valor and enthusiasm, you, without cessation rendered doubly so.
 Cannon roared from dawn till sunset.
-The air rang with the din of ordnance, and wild shouts for Condin of ordnance, and wild shouts for Con- and fatigues of a war at this season, and in one cha and the Queen.
+The air rang with the din of ordnance, and wild shouts for Concha and the Queen.
 Effigies of Lopez, of the roughest parts of the island.
-Fortune dressed in the uniform of a General, with has crowned your efforts and ret the seal to tion was displayed in ludicrous flatteries guished proofs, with the generous patriotism BRAVE HEROES!
-The following was his is insured and the Queen of the Antillies will never cease to be Spanish ; for, when a people repels those who assail its nationality as you have done, there is no force sufficient to subjugate it.
-History offers us a pulpitating example of the truth of this assertion in the memo rable War of Independence.
-You have shown vourselves the worthy sons of those who then astonished the world with their valor and con-It is my duty to manifest to you my satisfac- stancy.
-Receive, therefore, my sincere and corhave just terminated in a manner most glorious reign will learn with rejoicing this new proof of loyalty given her by her ever faithful Island
+Fortune dressed in the uniform of a General, with has crowned your efforts and not the seal to a game-cock under his left arm and a pack your unequaled loyalty, one of you being the of cards in his right hand, were raised, instrument of surrendering the traitor chief, as dragged, rent, and shot at, by the insane he fled, wandering and fearful of the just pungeneral folly.
+The milk in his organiza- you have now given so many and such distintion was displayed in ludicrous flatteries guished proofs, with the generous patriotism of the people for what he was pleased to which has impelled the merchants, proprietors call their enthusiasm, and in compliments and corporations of the Island to place their to the Spanish officers and troops for what he saw fit to term their nobleness, patriot, and response and sist between the army and the people of all ism, and valor, in routing, slaying, and classes and conditions, a union comented by the capturing seven hundred men with a force loyalty and rational feeling which have imon their own side of nineteen thousand. mortalized the name of Spain, your (ranquility Brave Heroes!
+The following was his is insured and the Queen of the Antillies will never cease to be Spanish; for, when a people repels those who assail its nationality as you have done, there is no force sufficient to subjugate it.
+History offers us a palpitating example of the truth of this assertion in the meme rable War of Independence.
+You have shown yourselves the worthy sons of those who there astonished the world with their valor and con-It is my duty to manifest to you my satisfact stancy.
+Receive, therefore, my sincere and cortion at your deportment during the events which dial felicitation, secure that your august Sovehave just cerminated in a manner most glorious reign will learn with rejoicing this new proof of loyalty given her by her ever faithful Island

-JOSE DE LA CONCHA.
+JOSE DE LA CONCILA.
 Havana, Aug.
-31, 1861.
+31, 1851.